Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 The Feynman technique, created by the Nobel winner physicist consists of 4 rules:

 * Pick a topic you want to learn
-* Pretend that you are teaching to a kid
+* Pretend that you are teaching to a kid (like the hashtag #explainlikeiamfive)
 * Identify issues in your explanation, go back and recheck
 * Simplify and use analogies